malcolmhutchinson/webnote-django/README.md

 And point your browser at localhost, port 8000:

     http://localhost:8000/

+The first time you run this, it will probably give you a migrations warning.
+If so, quit out of the server with CTL-C, and type

+    ./manage.py migrate

+Then run the Django development server again:

+    python code/djsrv/manage.py runserver

 You should see a page indexing pages in your own `~/www` folder, and a list of other users (if any) on the system.
 This will index any folder